ltiao/decks/bore-automl-seminar-2021/index.md

 ***

-**Louis Tiao**, Aaron Klein, Cédric Archambeau, Edwin Bonilla, Matthias Seeger, and Fabio Ramos
+**Louis Tiao**, Aaron Klein, Matthias Seeger, Cédric Archambeau, Edwin Bonilla and Fabio Ramos

 Note:
 - Hi.
 In this talk, we describe an approach to *Bayesian Optimization* by *Density Ratio Estimation*.